-9.7 Using plots to display curves and surfaces stored in vectors and matrices then use 'Run' to see the result.
+9.7 Using plots to display curves and surfaces stored in vectors and matrices

 We already looked at how to do plots in 'Live scripts.'
 Plotting in MATLAB functions is a bit different.
 This is because functions are usually working with numbers, whereas live scripts usually work with symbols.
 To plot the results of calculations with numbers, we store curves and surfaces as vectors and matrices, and then use MATLAB plot functions to display them.
 Try this in a new script: